Actively Recruiting

 You may qualify if you...

-- Karnofsky or Lansky performance status of 70% or higher
+- Karnofsky or Lansky performance status of 70% or higher.

-- Willingness to stop nursing if applicable
+- Willingness to discontinue nursing at treatment start.

-- Weight of at least 35 kg
+- Weight of at least 35 kg.

-- Ability to understand and sign informed consent
+- Ability to understand and sign informed consent.

-- Ability to swallow oral capsules
+- Ability to swallow oral capsules.

 You will not qualify if you...

-- History of other cancers within 3 years, except certain non-invasive types
+- History of other cancers within 3 years, except certain non-invasive types.

-- Rapidly progressing disease preventing study participation
+- Rapidly progressing disease that may prevent study participation.

-- Active significant infections including tuberculosis
+- Active infections including tuberculosis with symptoms.

 AI-Screening